Full Statistics of Nonstationary Heat Transfer in the Kipnis-Marchioro-Presutti Model: Introduction

 The MFT, being stripped of unnecessary microscopic details, is an appealing tool for studying large deviations in lattice gases on large scales and at long times.
 However, the MFT equations -- two coupled nonlinear partial differential equations -- are usually very hard to solve exactly, without reliance on additional small or large parameters.
 Ref. \cite{BSM1} reported a first major advance in this area of statistical mechanics by finding an exact solution to the MFT problem for the distribution $\mathcal{P}(J,X,T)$ in the particular case of $X=0$.
 As already mentioned above, the exact solution came from uncovering and exploiting complete integrability of the MFT equations by the Zakharov-Shabat inverse scattering method.
 A second major advance in this area has been recently reported in Ref. \cite{MMS22}.
 The authors employed the MFT for determining the full statistics of $J$ defined in Eq.~(\ref{Jdefinition}) for the SSEP with a step-like annealed initial condition.
 Earlier this problem was exactly solved (by a Bethe ansatz) in its microscopic formulation, and the long-time asymptotic was extracted, in Ref. \cite{DG2009b}.
 The authors of Ref. \cite{MMS22} reproduced this asymptotic by combining a generalization of the canonical Cole-Hopf transformation with the inverse scattering method.

-The recent works \cite{BSM1} and \cite{MMS22} [and Refs. \cite{JKM,KLD1,KLD2} where complete integrability was uncovered \cite{JKM} and exploited \cite{KLD1,KLD2} for the determination of full short-time statistics of the interface height as described by the Kardar-Parisi-Zhang (KPZ) equation \cite{KPZ}], have shown a great potential for the combination of the optimal fluctuation methods, such as the MFT, with the inverse scattering method for obtaining exact solutions for different large-deviation statistics.
+The recent works \cite{BSM1} and \cite{MMS22} (and Refs. \cite{JKM,KLD1,KLD2} where complete integrability was uncovered \cite{JKM} and exploited \cite{KLD1,KLD2} for the determination of full short-time statistics of the interface height as described by the Kardar-Parisi-Zhang (KPZ) equation \cite{KPZ}), have shown a great potential for the combination of optimal fluctuation methods, such as the MFT, with the inverse scattering method for obtaining exact solutions for different large-deviation statistics.
 The present work is a natural next step in exploring this potential.

 In Sec. \ref{MFTdef} we present the formulation of the MFT problem for $\mathcal{P}(J,X,T)$ \cite{DG2009b,MS2013} and briefly discuss the scaling behavior of $\mathcal{P}(J,X,T)$ and its relation with the universal scaling behavior of the tracer statistics in single-file processes.
 In Sec. \ref{solutionMFT} we solve the MFT problem by the inverse scattering method.
 In Sec. \ref{asymptot} we discuss some asymptotic limits of $\mathcal{P}(J,X,T)$.
 Our results are briefly summarized in Sec. \ref{discussion}.
+Some of the technical details of the calculations are given in the Appendices.